On the convergence of dynamic implementations of Hamiltonian Monte Carlo and No U-Turn Samplers: NUTS and its invariance

 We briefly describe the construction of the random variables $I_f, j_f$.
 The random interval $I_f \subset \zset$ is defined recursively through the sequence of random intervals $(I_k)_{k=0}^{\Kmax}$ starting from $I_0 = \{0\}$.
 The interval $I_{k+1}$ is the union of $I_k$ and an interval $I^{\text{new}}_k$ with $|I^k| = |I^{\text{new}}_k|$, which is to the left of $I_k$ if $V_k=0$ and to the right of $I_k$ otherwise; see \Cref{I_construction}.
 Given the intervals $(I_k)_{k=0}^{\Kmax}$, the final interval is defined as $I_f = I_{K_f}$ where $K_f+1$ is a stopping time that indicates that an U-turn has occurred in the trajectory associated to $I_k$ as described in the sub-routine \Cref{alg:nuts-uturn}.
 Note that since the intervals $(I_k)_{k=0}^{\Kmax}$ have lengths $2^k$ they may be naturally indexed by an increasing sequence of complete binary trees of depths $k$.
 Once $I_f$ has been constructed the index $j_f \in I_f$ is chosen so that the transition $0 \to j_f$ leaves the induced target measure on $I_f$ (i.e., the measure on $I_f$ with weights $\tpi(\Phiverlet[h][j](q_0, p_0))$ for $j \in I_f$) invariant and so that $j_f$ is as far as possible from $0$ on $I_f$ in terms of the binary tree induced by the construction; see \Cref{scheme_mul_prob}.
 We refer to \cite{Betancourt} for more intuition and an alternative presentation of this construction.
 In addition, more detail on these random variables is given in \Cref{sectionrmp} and \Cref{sectionrmq} where explicit expressions for $\rmp_h$ and $\rmq_h$ are given and where we define the notation required for our theoretical analysis.

-Our pseudo-code implementation for the simulation of $\KkerUE_h((q_0,p_0),\cdot)$ in \Cref{alg:nuts-doubling} is different from the implementation used in Stan, which relies instead on a recursive construction of the full binary trees which appears in the indexing of the intervals $(I_k)_{k=0}^{\Kmax}$.
+Our pseudo-code implementation for the simulation of $\KkerUE_h((q_0,p_0),\cdot)$ in \Cref{alg:nuts-doubling} is different from the implementation used in Stan, which relies instead on a recursive construction of the full binary trees which appear in the indexing of the intervals $(I_k)_{k=0}^{\Kmax}$.

 We stress that the distinction is solely computational in that the recursive implementation is considerably more memory-efficient; there is no difference in terms of the Markov transitions defined by the different implementations.
-We consider the details of the fully recursive implementation in \Cref{equivalence_section}.
+We consider the details of the fully recursive implementation in Section 7 of the Supplementary Material A.

 In the rest of this section we give explicit expressions for the orbit and index selection kernels $\rmp_h$ and $\rmq_h$ and use \Cref{prop:trajectory-invariance} to prove, in full detail, that $\pi$ is invariant for the NUTS transition kernel $\KkerU_h$.
 An entirely different, but also fully mathematically detailed, proof has been given in \cite{andrieu2020general} for the original slice variant of NUTS.
 We rely on the more general \Cref{prop:trajectory-invariance} and show that the orbit and index selection kernels $\rmp_h$ and $\rmq_h$ satisfy the assumption and conclusion of \Cref{cor:trajectory-invariance-symmetric}; the details consist in the more or less straightforward but laborious matter of unpacking the complexity inherent in \Cref{alg:nuts-doubling} and \Cref{alg:nuts-samplingj}.
 An alternative, considerably less detailed, presentation of the ideas is given in \cite{Betancourt}. \begin{theorem} Assume \Cref{hyp:regularity}.
 The target distribution $\pi$ is invariant for $\KkerU_h$. \end{theorem} \begin{proof} The result is a consequence of \Cref{prop:trajectory-invariance} in \Cref{sec:general-dynamic-hmc}, \Cref{prop:rmpcondition_check} in \Cref{sectionrmp} and \Cref{lemma:invariance_q} in \Cref{sectionrmq}. \end{proof}